High monodispersity (2%)

 A complete system

-With this package, you have all the components necessary to start generating PLGA droplets
+With the PLGA pack, you have all the components needed to start generating PLGA microparticles

 An engineered solution

-We built the package with the right pressure controllers, microfluidic chips, valves to make sure you have the highest flexibility in terms of droplet size and generation rate
+We built the package with the right pressure controllers, microfluidic chips, and valves to give you maximum flexibility in terms of droplet size and generation rate

 A dedicated protocol

-A protocol is available to assist you setting up and starting your experiments
+A protocol is available to assist you in setting up and starting your experiments

 Customization possible

-We can adapt the package to fulfill your needs (droplet size, generation rate)
+We can adapt the PLGA Microparticle production standard pack to meet your needs (droplet size, generation rate, double emulsion)

 Main products of the package